Matthew-P133/TravellingTurfer/README.md

 This makes future spin ups much faster because the map data does not need to be redownloaded and re-parsed by graphhopper.

-Have a look a the environment variables in .env (particularly PURGE_DB and POPULATE_DB) for future spin ups.
+Have a look a the environment variables in .env (particularly PURGE_DB and UPDATE_ZONES) for future spin ups.

+N.B.
+For future spin ups PURGE_DB and UPDATE_ZONES should probably be set to zero (the Turf api endpoint for downloading all zones can only be hit once every 30 mins per IP address).

 ## Making changes